Aviation Accident Law Firm | Justice for Plane Crash Victims

 What You Need to Know About Revenge Porn in Maryland

-Revenge porn is a crime in Maryland (and also can lead to civil lawsuits where victims can claim substantial sums of money in compensation for being victimized).
-The crime is commonly called “revenge porn” because it often involves a jilted romantic partner distributing pornographic images and/or video — sexually explicit images and/or video — of the partner as retaliation or revenge for the break up.
-As many have experienced, relationship breakups can sometimes be brutal and charged with heated passion.
-Many times, the images and video were made voluntarily.
-But, however much you want some revenge, it is a crime to publish such images and/or videos even if such were created with consent.
-The issue of consent involves the distribution of the images/videos, not the creation of them.
+As many have experienced, relationship breakups can sometimes be brutal and emotionally charged.
+Often, the images and videos were created voluntarily.
+But, however much you want some revenge, it is a crime to publish such images and/or videos, even if they were made with consent.
+The issue of consent involves the distribution of images/videos, not their creation.

-There are a large number of elements to the crime of revenge porn in Maryland.
+There’s a large number of elements to the crime of revenge porn in Maryland.
 From the standpoint of providing a solid criminal defense, this is “good.”
-Under Maryland law, revenge porn is defined as:

 Knowingly distribute a visual representation of another identifiable person that displays the other person with his or her intimate parts exposed or while engaged in an act of sexual activity: